 REFERENCE a file in pdb format containing the reference structure and the atoms involved in the CV.
 LOWER_CUTOFF only pairs of atoms further than LOWER_CUTOFF are considered in the calculation.
-UPPER_CUTOFF only pairs of atoms closer than UPPER_CUTOFF are considered in the calculation.
+UPPER_CUTOFF only pairs of atoms closer than UPPER_CUTOFF are considered in the calculation. ТҮРЕ (default=DRMSD) what kind of DRMSD would you like to calculate.
+You can use either the normal DRMSD involving all the distances between the atoms in your molecule.
+Alter- natively, if you have multiple molecules you can use the type INTER-DRMSD to compute DRMSD values involving only those distances between the atoms at least two molecules or the type INTRA-DRMSD to compute DRMSD values involving only those distances between atoms in the same molecule

-NUMERICAL_DERIVATIVES ( default=off ) calculate the derivatives for these quantities numerically NOPBC ( default=off ) ignore the periodic boundary conditions when calculating distances
+NUMERICAL_DERIVATIVES (default=off) calculate the derivatives for these quantities numerically NOPBC (default=off) ignore the periodic boundary conditions when calculating distances